blendicavlad/CityWatch/README.md

 A RESTful smart city application made with Spring and Angular.
 The application is split into multiple modules: Ride Sharing, Traffic congestion and Community Requests.
 The communication between server and client is secured via SHA-512 HMAC Jwt token.
+This app was developed fast so don't expect it to be developed with the best practices :)

 !Note back-end/server is a deprecated directory (to be deleted)